-Software Licensing Services ensures all district computers and devices have licensed software that works with the D11 network.
-Before purchasing any instructional and operational software, D11 staff must work with Software Licensing for approval status on software and various versions;
+Software Licensing Services ensures all district computers/devices have licensed software that work with the D11 network.
+Before purchasing any instructional and operational software, D11 staff must call Sheri White in Software Licensing for approval status on software and various versions;

 screening for potential student data privacy issues

 Computer Copyright Law is very specific: One program for one computer.
 You may not load 1 program onto 2 computers even if you own both.
 You may not take a school program home to load onto your computer.
 However, most programs do allow you to make 1 back-up copy to keep.
 The archival copy is only to be used if your copy fails until a new one arrives.
 The copy must be destroyed in the event you discontinue ownership of a program.